Hello! I'm Jenn, User Experience designer and artist. I'm an expert in designing software for scientists. I've spent

 accessibility advocates in their work.
 All talks and slides are publicly available.

-Our keynote was Joshua Miele: a MacArthur fellow and leader in adaptive technology design.
+Our keynote was given by Joshua Miele, a MacArthur fellow and leader in adaptive technology design.
 Science

-writers at STScI talked about best practices in scientific alt text, the notebooks for all team
+writers talked about best practices in astronomy alt text, the notebooks for all team

 spoke about Jupyter Notebook accessibility, and Dr Scott Fleming spoke about data sonification.